Dar77/website-performance-optimization/README.md

 #### Part 1: optimize page speed insights score for index.html

-The provided web-site's index.html file (currently very slow running) must be optimized so that it renders as fast as possible and achieves a **PageSpeed Insights** score of at least 90 for both desktop and mobile.
+The provided websites index.html file (currently very slow running) must be optimized so that it renders as fast as possible and achieves a **PageSpeed Insights** score of at least 90 for both desktop and mobile.

 #### Part 2: optimize frames per second in pizza.html